-Here are the answers to the most commonly asked questions.
-If you can't find the answer to your question or would like more information, please give us a call at 605-339-4500 and we'll be happy to help you.
+Here are the answers to the most commonly asked questions clients ask our Sioux Falls attorneys.
+If you can't find the answer to your question or would like more information, please contact us and we'll be happy to help you.

-Our hours are Monday through Friday from 8 a.m. until 5 p.m.
+Monday through Friday, 8 am until 5 pm

 Our firm works as a team.
 If one of us is unavailable and your case requires attention, someone else in the firm will be able to competently serve your needs.